lolmanurfunny/Roblox-Launcher-minus-the-app/README.md

 2. Look for the version folder that contains `RobloxPlayerLauncher.exe`

-3. Delete your current `RobloxPlayerLauncher.exe` and replace it with the patched one;
+3. Delete your current `RobloxPlayerLauncher.exe` and replace it with the custom one;
    https://github.com/lolmanurfunny/Roblox-Launcher-minus-the-app/raw/main/RobloxPlayerLauncher.exe

 # Patch Nabber Instructions